Everything You Need to Know About Probiotics | What is the Best Probiotic for Gut Health? | Do Fermented Vegetables Contain Histamine?

-Probiotic is a buzzword these days, but what are probiotics and what is the best probiotic to use?
+“Probiotic” is a buzzword these days, but what are probiotics and what is the best probiotic to use?

 The popularity of probiotics is increasing every day, like never before.
 From drinks and foods, to hygiene products and digestive medicines, there are new products everyday containing probiotics.
-But what are probiotics?
-And is it necessary to buy special supplements labeled as "probiotic" to introduce these wonderful microbes into your health routine?
+But what are probiotics? …And is it necessary to buy expensive, special supplements labeled as "probiotic" to introduce these wonderful microbes into your health routine?

 The human microbiome has a natural healthy balance, and many factors influence the composition of an individual's microbiome.
 Everything from diet and exercise, to the soap you use, to how much time you spend enjoying the outdoors, influences what microbes are populating your body.
 Unfortunately, the makeup of your microbiome can easily be thrown off balance resulting in a not so healthy population of microbes.
-A bout of the stomach flu, the use of antibiotics, bathing with harsh soaps, eating processed food and not going outdoors enough can take a negative toll on the delicate microbial population you carry around.
+A bout of the stomach flu, the use of antibiotics, bathing with harsh soaps, eating processed food and not going outdoors enough can all take a negative toll on the delicate microbial population you carry around.

 so What are Probiotics?

 Probiotics are wonderful addition to a healthy diet and exercise.
-Having a high number of good bacteria in you and on you can even help keep bad microbes away, and this is so important as antibiotic resistance becomes more prevalent every day.
+Having a high number of good bacteria in you and on you can help keep bad microbes away, and this is so important as antibiotic resistance becomes more prevalent every day.
 Think of it like this: if most of the room in and on your body is already occupied by good guys, then there will be no room for the bad guys to set up camp… at least it won’t be very easy for them to do so.

 Do Probiotics Work?